TUD-RST/pytrajectory/doc/source/guide/start.rst

 Installation
 ============

-PyTrajectory has been developed and tested on Python 2.7
+PyTrajectory has originally been developed on Python 2.7.
+Since April 2019 only Python 3.6  + is supported

 If you have troubles installing PyTrajectory, please don't hesitate to :ref:`contact <contacts>` us.